HanPeizhi/CS207-Project/README.md

 - 2 x Potentiometers
 - as much wires as your need

-Second step: set up the board
+The second step: set up the board
 ============
 The circuit diagram is as follows：
 ![Alt text](https://github.com/HanPeizhi/CS207-Project/blob/master/pictures/ApendixA.JPG)
 </br>

-Third step: download the libraries
+The third step: download the libraries
 ============
 Download the libraries from:
 </br>